hyundai-robotics/doc-spot-weld/4-work-teaching/4-6-multi-gun-simultaneous-weld/2-support-function.md

 ﻿# 4.6.2 Support functions

-The functions to be provided for simultaneous weldig with multiple guns is as follows.
+The functions to be provided for simultaneous weldig with multiple guns are as follows.

-1. Manual closing
+1. Manual opening and closing
 2. Manual squeezing
 3. spot statement
 4. gunsea statement